SPOC-group/double_descent_uncertainty/README.md

 - The `main.ipynb` produces the theoretical curves using the state evolution equations described in the main part of the paper.

-- The `experiments` folder contains one notebook for each estimator (bayes optimal, erm, pseudo-Bayes)
+- The `experiments` folder contains one notebook that compute the empirics for each estimator (bayes optimal, erm, pseudo-Bayes), and checks that the overlaps (m, q, etc.) are in agreement with the theoretical predictions.

 ## Prerequisites